 Using delete creates empty spots

-delete creates these kind of holes.
-It removes an item from the array but it does not update the length property.
+delete creates these kinds of holes.
+It removes an item from the array, but it doesn't update the length property.
 This leaves the array in a funny state that is best avoided.

 Notice the empty spot and unchanged length.